bird-house/twitcher/README.rst

 * `Magpie`_ is an AuthN/AuthZ service provided by the `PAVICS`_ project.

+There is also the Weaver_ middleware by CRIM_.
+A fork of Twitcher for workflow execution and a Swagger_ RESTful interface for Web Processing Services.

 Twitcher is implemented with the Python `Pyramid`_ web framework.

 Twitcher is part of the `Birdhouse`_ project.
 The documentation is on `ReadTheDocs`_.